FAIRmat-NFDI/pynxtools/docs/how-tos/nexus/write-an-application-definition.md

 ## Step 1 — Design the data contract

 Identify which concepts are needed for *standard measurements and analysis* in your field — nothing more, nothing less.
-Assign each piece a presence constraint:
+Assign each element a constraint indicating whether its presence is required, recommended, or optional:

 | Level | NXDL attribute | Meaning |
 |-------|----------------|---------|